 Ireland has had a long and complex history.
 The country has faced famine, occupation and political strife.
-Yet throughout its long history it has maintained a rich cultural life.
+Yet throughout its lengthy history it has maintained a rich cultural life.
 Below is a selected list of reference books that will introduce you to Ireland's history and culture.
 These books will be found in the Reference Room on the 1st floor of the Library.

 This site is compliant with the W3C-WAI Web Content Accessibility Guidelines